houminz/hugo-theme-cosmos/exampleSite/content/docs/features/garden.md

 ---
-title: Book Layout
+title: Garden Layout
 author: Houmin
 type: book
-date: "2023-02-09"
+date: "2023-02-12"
-weight: -50
+weight: -40
 ---

-The book feature is designed for knowledge sharing.
+The `garden` feature is designed for second brain.
 It can be used to create multi-page content such as online courses, software documentation, knowledge bases, books, notebooks, and tutorials.

 <!--more-->

 ## Organization

-The `book` feature can be used to create courses, tutorials, and documentation in the following file structure:
+The `garden` feature can be used to create courses, tutorials, and documentation in the following file structure:

 ```shell
 content/course